Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Dithering mode** displays and records images in 2 bits per pixels as the real Game Boy Camera.
 It is quite a questionable option as the device is precisely intended to output 8 bits images unlike the Game Boy.
 It uses a 4x4 Bayer matrix as pattern.
 - **No display mode** allows compiling the code without display options for sneak attacks !
 It still records on SD card however.

+Options are cumulative, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
+Yes, it would be a mess.

 # Minimal parts

 **Powered by the Pi Pico USB port**